 How to Containerize and Deliver Your Asbestos Test Sample

 Submit the sample in an airtight container such as a ziplock bag.
 Double bagging is a good idea for dustier materials such as popcorn ceiling or blown-in attic insulation.
-Samples can be hand delivered to our Tigard service center or our Milwaukie lab.
+Samples can be hand-delivered to our Tigard laboratory or our Milwaukie lab.
 You may choose to use a delivery service such as the post office, FedEx, or UPS.
 When placing the baggies in a mailer, make sure that they are shut tight.
 Also, if you are using a regular envelope and mailing it through the post office, do not use the ziplock bags with the nub-like zipper.

 Asbestos Test Sample Size

 In general, the lab needs approximately a couple of square inches of hard material or a couple of teaspoons of loose material.
 We need at least a cup or larger of vermiculite attic insulation for a qualitative test.

 Below is even more information about sampling common suspect asbestos-containing materials.
 For questions regarding specific materials, or if you just need help in general, we welcome your emails and phone calls.
 Please do not hesitate to contact us!

 Flooring and How to Collect Your Asbestos Test Sample